 If the lost property is contained in a package, bag or other container, we may open it and examine it in order to trace the owner or identify the nature and value of the lost property.

 To reclaim lost property, you should contact the Stagecoach operating company of the bus service on which the item was lost.
 Contact details can be found at www.stagecoachbus.com.

 Under normal circumstances, you will need to collect the lost property from the Stagecoach office or depot at which the lost property is being stored.
 You will need to pay the cost of postage and packaging in advance if we agree to post the property back to you.
 Our arrangements comply with the relevant legislation.

-Many fares and ticketing conditions vary locally and, therefore, each Stagecoach local operating company publishes a comprehensive ‘Guide to Fares and Tickets’ available from company offices and website at www.stagecoachbus.com
+Many fares and ticketing conditions vary locally and, therefore, each Stagecoach local operating company publishes a comprehensive ‘Guide to Tickets’ available from our website at www.stagecoachbus.com

 Whenever you board a bus you must either